lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 ---

 It's been a few years since I did my last jigsaw puzzle.
-The last one I did was a Kingdom Hearts 3 puzzle in the summer of 2019.
+The last one I did was a Kingdom Hearts 3 puzzle in summer 2019.

 The puzzle that I did this time was a [Demon Slayer](https://en.wikipedia.org/wiki/Demon_Slayer:_Kimetsu_no_Yaiba_the_Movie:_Mugen_Train) puzzle.